dustinpfister/blog_posts/_posts/phaser-group-remove.md

 ```

 ## 4 - Having a cache, and an active group of sprites.

+Dow for an interesting example that might start to resemble the beginnings of an actual game.
+In this example I have two groups.
+One is a cache of Sprites that is positioned outside the bounds of the game world, and the other is positioned inside the game world.
+After a certain amount of time a Sprite from the cache Group is moved from the cache to the active group inside the game world.
+I made these sprites input enabled so when you click on them they are then moved back to the cache group.

 ```js
 // removing from one group, and placing into another, and back again